 - Even Robert Holt admitted to me that the cigar’s ingredients sounded like something that would not burn, which I would agree with.
 As it turns out, the cigar burns just fine.
 I needed to make a touch-up in the second third, but otherwise had no issue.

 - That being said, I think a lot of people will be better served by cutting the foot of the perfecto.
-I really don’t like doing this, as I enjoy getting to expereince the cigar open up, but the draw on two of the cigars began tighter than just about any perfecto I can remember.
+I really don’t like doing this, as I enjoy getting to experience the cigar open up, but the draw on two of the cigars began tighter than just about any perfecto I can remember.
 It would not surprise me if some consumers either: a. immediately have their cigars go out because they don’t realize how problematic this is for the burn; or b. try to return the cigars because of how tight it is.

 - While it struggled to get to full strength until the latter half of the cigar, I’d say this is a full cigar.
-It seems like it might be stronger than the actual amount of nicotine it has in the first third, but by the mid-point of the second third, it’s quite full.
+It seems like it might be stronger than the actual amount of nicotine it has in the first third, but by the midpoint of the second third, it’s quite full.

 - Cigars for this review were sent to halfwheel by Southern Draw Cigars.